 These allegations are handled formally within each agency and standardized reports are submitted to the NCC in compliance with LB593.
-During 2020, five allegations were received from three agencies, at least two of which involved a search.
+During 2021, eight allegations were received from four agencies, at least five of which involved a search.

-Since 2002, no agency has reported an allegation of racial profiling to be valid; agencies have stated that officers followed policy or that stops were appropriate under the circumstances.
+Since 2002, one agency has reported an allegation of racial profiling to be valid; agencies have stated that officers followed policy or that stops were appropriate under the circumstances.
+In the two valid complaints, the agency reports appropriate discipline was administered.